mtch777/mtch777/README.md

 - 👋 Hi, I’m Mitch!
-- 👀 I’m interested in full stack development and machine learning
+- 👀 I’m a software interested in machine learning
-- 🌱 I’m currently learning full stack development
 - 📫 How to reach me: mitch.williams.career@gmail.com

 <!---